Fish and Wildlife Service, Interior.

-Even a few introduced black carp could impact mollusk populations in local areas, as they have been shown to be effective at eating nearly all of the mollusks where they have been stocked.
+Even a few introduced black carp could impact mollusk populations in Start Printed Page 59030local areas, as they have been shown to be effective at eating nearly all of the mollusks where they have been stocked.
 Freshwater mollusks play an important ecological role in maintaining the health of aquatic ecosystems.

 To date, freshwater mollusks in the United States have not experienced the introduction of a nonindigenous invasive species in the form of a direct predator.
 Presence of diploid or triploid black carp could pose a serious threat to many of the remaining populations of endangered and threatened mollusks.
 Many species of native mollusk-eating fishes do not feed as exclusively on mussels and snails as black carp.
 Black carp are feeding specialists, but there is a risk that if mollusks become limited, black carp may switch to eating crayfishes and other crustaceans, many of which are imperiled.
 Black carp have a larger gape width than most native mollusk-eating fishes and pose a greater threat to native mussels and snails.
 The introduction of individuals or large populations of black carp in the Mississippi River could hasten the decline of mollusk species in the Mississippi River basin due to the black carp's longevity, size, and feeding habits.
 Entire beds of mussels may be very vulnerable to heavy predation by black carp.